Cheat sheet for Azure Synapse Analytics (formerly SQL DW)

 We recommend considering SQL Database and Azure Analysis Services in a hub-and-spoke architecture.
 This solution can provide workload isolation between different user groups while also using advanced security features from SQL Database and Azure Analysis Services.
 This is also a way to provide limitless concurrency to your users.

-Learn more about typical architectures that take advantage of SQL Data Warehouse.
+Learn more about typical architectures that take advantage of Azure Synapse.

-Deploy in one click your spokes in SQL databases from SQL Data Warehouse:
+Deploy in one click your spokes in SQL databases from SQL pool: